OS X Technology Usage Guidelines

 Use the standard printing dialog instead of creating a custom dialog.
 Because of all the options the OS X printing system provides, it is important to use the standard printing dialog with which users are familiar.

-For information about the standard printing dialog, see “The Print and Page Setup Dialogs.”
-For general information about the printing system, see OS X Printing System Overview.
-For information on how to extend the Print dialog to include additional options, see Extending Printing Dialogs.
+For information about the standard printing dialog, see “The Print and Page Setup Dialogs”; to learn how to extend the Print dialog to include additional options, see Extending Printing Dialogs.
+For general information about the printing system, see Printing Programming Guide for Mac.

 Users appreciate the security of the OS X environment and they expect their apps to be equally secure.
 When you take advantage of OS X security technologies, you can store secret information locally, authorize a user for specific operations, or transport information securely across a network.